nithitsuki/attendance-grabber/README.md

 # Amrita Attendance Fetcher

-A Chrome extension that enhances the attendance tracking experience for Amrita University students.
+An extension that enhances the attendance tracking experience for Amrita University students.

 ## Features